Steve Eisman: Early life, education, and family

 Eisman grew up in New York City, where he attended Yeshiva schools.
 He attended the University of Pennsylvania, graduating magna cum laude in 1984.
 He then graduated from Harvard Law School with honors.
-His parents worked in finance; they were brokers for Oppenheimer.
+His parents worked in finance; they were brokers for Oppenheimer Holdings.
 Eisman was unhappy with his work in law.
 His parents arranged a position for him at Oppenheimer working as an equity analyst.
-Oppenheimer's anti-nepotism rules required his parents to pay the first year of his salary.
+Oppenheimer's anti-nepotism rules required his parents Elliott and Lillian to pay the first year of his salary.

+Career

 FrontPoint Partners

-Eisman rose to fame betting against collateralized debt obligations at Greenwich, Connecticut-based FrontPoint Partners LLC, a unit of Morgan Stanley.
-By 2010, he managed more than $1 billion for FrontPoint, and gained prominence after being profiled by Michael Lewis in his book The Big Short: Inside the Doomsday Machine.
-In the movie adaptation of Lewis' book, The Big Short, Eisman's name was changed to Mark Baum, and was portrayed by actor Steve Carell.
-He left FrontPoint Partners in 2011 amid investor withdrawals following an investigation of illegal insider trading by portfolio manager Chip Skowron.
+Eisman rose to fame betting against collateralized debt obligations at Greenwich, Connecticut-based FrontPoint Partners LLC, a subsidiary of Morgan Stanley.
+By 2010, he managed more than $1 billion for FrontPoint.
+Eisman left FrontPoint Partners in 2011 amid investor withdrawals following an investigation of illegal insider trading by healthcare portfolio manager Chip Skowron (who ran funds separate from Eisman).

+Eisman gained prominence after being profiled by Michael Lewis in his 2010 book The Big Short: Inside the Doomsday Machine.
+In the 2015 movie adaptation of Lewis' book, The Big Short, Eisman's name was changed to "Mark Baum", and he was portrayed by actor Steve Carell.

 Emrys Partners

-In 2012, Eisman founded Emrys Partners with $23 million in seed capital.
+In March 2012, Eisman founded Emrys Partners with $23 million in seed capital.
 The fund performed poorly in 2012, returning 3.6% and underperforming the market.
 It did better in 2013, returning 10.8% but still underperforming the market.
 In July 2014, he announced that he was shutting down the fund, explaining his decision by stating that "making investment decisions by looking solely at the fundamentals of individual companies is no longer a viable investment philosophy."
 The fund controlled an estimated $185 million in assets at the time of its dissolution.
 Emrys Partners stopped operating in mid-2014.

 Neuberger Berman

 In September 2014, Eisman joined Neuberger Berman as a managing director and a portfolio manager for the Eisman Group within Neuberger Berman’s Private Asset Management division.
 The group, run by partners including Steve's parents, Elliott and Lillian Eisman, manages portfolios of stocks for wealthy clients.

+Eisman was put on indefinite leave from Neuberger Berman in September 2024 after a controversial tweet in which he celebrated the destruction of Gaza.

+Views and controversies

 Campaign against for-profit colleges

 During a presentation at the 2010 Ira Sohn Conference Investment Research Conference, Eisman raised concerns about the for-profit education industry.
-In his presentation, Eisman was highly critical of companies that run for-profit colleges, such as Apollo Education Group, Corinthian Colleges, Education Management Corporation, and ITT Educational Services, likening their loaning practices to what he witnessed from the subprime mortgage industry in the midst of the housing bubble.
+In his presentation, Eisman was highly critical of companies that run for-profit colleges, such as Apollo Education Group, Corinthian Colleges, Education Management Corporation, and ITT Educational Services, likening their loaning practices to what he witnessed from the subprime mortgage industry in the midst of the housing bubble: